-Upon acquisitions of real estate, the Company assesses the fair value of acquired assets (including land, buildings, tenant improvements, acquired above and below market leases and the origination cost of acquired in-place leases in accordance with SFAS No. 141) and acquired liabilities, and allocates purchase price based on these assessments.
-The Company assesses fair value based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
+Upon acquisitions of real estate, we assess the fair value of acquired assets (including land, buildings, tenant improvements, acquired above and below market leases and the origination cost of acquired in-place leases in accordance with SFAS No. 141) and acquired liabilities, and allocates purchase price based on these assessments.
+We assess fair value based on estimated cash flow projections that utilize appropriate discount and capitalization rates and available market information.
 Estimates of future cash flows are based on a number of factors including the historical operating results, known trends, and market/economic conditions that may affect the property.
-The Company's properties are reviewed for impairment if events or circumstances change indicating that the carrying amount of the assets may not be recoverable.
-If the Company incorrectly estimates the values at acquisition or the undiscounted cash flows, initial allocations of purchase price and future impairment charges may be different.
+Our properties are reviewed for impairment if events or circumstances change indicating that the carrying amount of the assets may not be recoverable.
+If we incorrectly estimate the values at acquisition or the undiscounted cash flows, initial allocations of purchase price and future impairment charges may be different.